 The mix of Residential Units shall be as stated in the Affordable Housing Scheme or such other mix as may be agreed in writing between the Council and the Owner.

-Appendix 3- Methodology for calculating Affordable Housing Financial Contributions (AHFCs)
+New text Appendix 3- Methodology for calculating Affordable Housing Financial Contributions (AHFCs)

 The Council commissioned viability consultants, Dixon Searle Partnership (DSP), to undertake a study to inform a review of the method of calculating off-site contributions/payments in lieu of on-site affordable housing provision, known as Affordable Housing Financial Contributions (AFHCs).
 The aim of the study was to identify a relatively simple means of calculating contributions that met current guidance and best practice, resulting in AFHCs that represent a broadly equivalent level of value / subsidy to the usual on-site Affordable Housing provision.